EMoniSmall/azurecrashcourse/README.md

 -Credit Card (Required for Free Azure Credits)

+> [!Note]
-  - *Note: When your free subscription credits are out, Azure will not charge your card until you permit it to do so.*
+> When your free subscription credits are out, Azure will not charge your card until you permit it to do so.*

 Step 1: Go to www.Portal.Azure.com